2020 Saskatchewan general election

 The 2020 Saskatchewan general election was held on October 26, 2020 to elect members of the Legislative Assembly of Saskatchewan.
-This date is set by Saskatchewan's fixed election date law.
+This date was set by Saskatchewan's fixed election date law.
 The writ was dropped on September 29 just in time to hold the election on October 26.

 The previous election re-elected the Saskatchewan Party to its third consecutive majority government under the leadership of Brad Wall.
 On August 10, 2017, Wall announced his resignation as leader, pending the election of his successor.
 On January 27, 2018, Environment Minister Scott Moe was elected leader of the Saskatchewan Party.
 He was appointed and sworn in as premier on February 2.

 The conservative Saskatchewan Party under Moe was re-elected to its fourth consecutive majority government.

-There had been discussion of holding a referendum on electoral change (moving to proportional representation) but no such referendum was held in conjunction with this election.